Moh-Zaman/FED-Bootcamp-M1-Challenge/README.md

-# Horiseon Front-End Accessability Improvment
+# Horiseon Front-End Accessibility Improvement

 ## Description

-Horiseon has asked to improvement the front end accessability of their webpage.
-As a marketing agency, they want their codebase to follow accessibility standards so that their own website is optimised for seach engines.
-This will allow them to appear more often when certain keywords are used in web searches.
+Horiseon has asked to improve the front-end accessibility of its webpage.
+As a marketing agency, they want their codebase to follow accessibility standards to optimise their website for seach engines.
+This will allow them to appear more often when specific keywords are used in web searches.

 ## Installation